zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To be solvent” (solvent) means that you have enoug h money to pay for your expenses.
 You have enough money to live on.
 You hav e enough money to pay your bills.
 “Sentimental” (sentimental) refers to a  person who is strongly influenced by feelings and perhaps is basing their decisions more on feelings than on reason, than on intellect.
 Isaac says, “Wou ldn’t you rather be solvent than sentimental?”

-He’s saying that there is this choice: either you c an be solvent – either you can spend money wisely – or you can be sentimental; you  can be guided by your feelings.
+He’s saying that there is this choice: either you can be solvent – either you can spend money wisely – or you can be sentimental; you  can be guided by your feelings.
 Sydney doesn’t think you have to choose b etween these two options.
 She says, “I’d rather be solvent and  sentimental,” which I think is true, of course.
 You can pay your bills and still follow your heart.
 Now that’s romantic.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]